Prince & the Revolution of Transformative Use: Observing “New Portraits” Alongside the Potential Specter of

 For years, Prince and other artists have been notorious in the realm of copyright law infringement for “appropriation art,” a genre that not only attempts to recontextualize famous (or not-so-famous) images by juxtaposing them with new material.
 In response to such infringement suits, artists have heavily relied on the fair use defense as a safety hatch, claiming that their artwork was sufficiently transformative.
 This ultimately led critics to debate on what should truly be defined as “art,” as well as copyright’s role in it.

-Fair use is considered a “mixed question of law and fact” based upon four factors: (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.
+Fair use is considered a “mixed question of law and fact” that is based upon four factors: (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.
 In particular, the first factor of the fair use defense asks whether the use is “transformative,” or in other words, “whether the new work merely ‘supersedes the objects’ of the original creation, or instead adds something new, with a further purpose or different character, altering the first with new expression, meaning, or message[.]”
 If “‘the secondary use adds value to the original — if [copyrightable expression in the original work] is used as raw material, transformed in the creation of new information, new aesthetics, new insights and understandings — this is the very type of activity that the fair use doctrine intends to protect for the enrichment of society.'”
 In determining whether a work is transformative, courts may look to the manner in which the images were displayed, the expressive value of the reproduced images in combination with textual material and original graphical artwork, and the extent to which unlicensed material is used in the challenged work.